 For the union makes us strong

 Coming out of the airport back in New Orleans, I felt aglow.
-There had been sunshowers, and I could see a faint rainbow.
 In the taxi on the way back to the French Quarter, the radio was playing “Pennies From Heaven” for Louis Armstrong’s birthday.
 I found myself bursting into laughter, and unable to stop smiling.
 I kept running over the extraordinary things I had just seen.
 My God, I thought, they are actually going to win.
 I couldn’t believe it.
 But I really think they will.
 We will.
 We’ve got each other’s backs.
 Solidarity forever.